linera-io/linera-protocol/CLI.md

 ###### **Options:**

 * `--chain-id <CHAIN_ID>` — The ID of the chain to which the new permissions will be applied
-* `--execute-operations <EXECUTE_OPERATIONS>` — If this is not set, all system operations and application operations are allowed.
-If it is set, only operations from the specified applications are allowed, and no system operations
+* `--execute-operations <EXECUTE_OPERATIONS>` — If this is `None`, all system operations and application operations are allowed.
+If it is `Some`, only operations from the specified applications are allowed, and no system operations
 * `--mandatory-applications <MANDATORY_APPLICATIONS>` — At least one operation or incoming message from each of these applications must occur in every block
 * `--close-chain <CLOSE_CHAIN>` — These applications are allowed to close the current chain using the system API